 Not enough to convince you?
 We called in some reinforcements.
 Here’s some more data from world-leading experts.
 This is what they had to say about the DECKED option.

 Facts are facts, people.
 We can’t make this stuff up.
+If it was on the internet it must be true, right?

 Taking the time to properly care for your hunting gear saves you a lot of money in the future.
 It saves you time and allows you to go when you’re ready, without spending weeks prepping or having to find replacement gear at the last minute.
 Let’s review a quick roundup of the key benefits of storing your hunting gear the right way.